Fire and rescue services

 Not all medications available over the counter or by prescription in Australia are available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

-If you plan to bring medication, check if it's legal in Israel, Gaza and the West Bank.
+If you plan to bring medication, check if it's legal in Israel.
 Take enough legal medicine for your trip.

 Carry a copy of your prescription or a letter from your doctor stating: